Xsollus/myDad/README.md

 ## What It Does
 This is a helper tool for listing items in the marketplace trade chat in Dark and Darker.

 Click the 'Set' button to create draggable circles, which you can place ontop of the items you wish to list in your inventory/stash.
-Right click to delete the circle that was last created.
+Right click the 'Set' button to delete the circle that was last created.

 Enter the text you want to send with your listing.